 The GSA Schedule Contract vehicle offers buyers several benefits, including simplified ordering process, pre-negotiated pricing, and reduced administration.
 However, the GSA Schedule lacked some flexibility that other indefinite delivery, indefinite quantity (IDIQ) contracts allowed for.

 Prior to the OLM SIN, companies could not include supporting products/services on the GSA Schedule that were defined and priced at the order level.
-Depending on the type of offering, this inability prevented some companies from providing a total solution through their GSA Contract, which potentially pushed buyers towards other contract vehicles.
+Depending on the type of offering, this inability prevented some companies from providing a total solution through their GSA Schedule, which potentially pushed buyers towards other contract vehicles.

 The GSA OLM SIN is Intended to: